-Through December 31, 2020, contribution rates for the SWDB plan are set by state statute.
-Employer contribution rates can only be amended by state statute.
-Member contribution rates can be amended by state statute or election of the membership.
-Effective January 1, 2021, contribution rates for employers and members may be increased equally by the FPPA Board of Directors upon approval through an election by both the employers and members.
+Contribution rates for employers and members may be increased equally by the FPPA Board of Directors upon approval through an election by both the employers and members.

 In 2014, the members elected to increase the member contribution rate to the SWDB plan beginning in 2015.
 Member contribution rates will increase 0.5 percent annually through 2022 to a total of 12 percent of pensionable earnings.
-Employer contributions are 8.0 percent and 8.50 percent in 2020 and 2021, respectively.
-Employer contributions will increase 0.5 percent annually beginning in 2021 through 2030 to a total of 13.0 percent of pensionable earnings.
-In 2020, members of the SWDB plan and their employers are contributing at the rate of 11.0 percent and 8.0 percent, respectively, of pensionable earnings for a total contribution rate of 19.0 percent.
+Employer contribution rates will increase 0.5 percent annually beginning in 2021 through 2030 to a total of 13 percent of pensionable earnings.
+In 2021, members of the SWDB plan and their employers are contributing at the rate 11.5 percent and 8.5 percent, respectively, of pensionable earnings for a total contribution rate of 20.0 percent.

-The District is required to contribute an additional or matching 8.5% of covered salary in 2021.
-For the year ended December 31, 2021, covered employees contributed \$1,673,266 on a base salary of \$14,713,514.
-The District contributed an additional \$1,236,297 to the plan on the covered employees' behalf.
+For the year ended December 31, 2022, covered employees contributed \$1,833,771 on a base salary of \$15,257,118.
+The District contributed an additional \$1,375,232 to the plan on the covered employees' behalf.

-The total pension liability and actuarially determined contributions as of the measurement date was determined using the following actuarial assumptions, applied to all periods included in the measurement for the fiscal year ending December 31, 2020.
+The total pension liability and actuarially determined contributions as of the measurement date was determined using the following actuarial assumptions, applied to all periods included in the measurement for the fiscal year ending December 31, 2021.
 The valuations used the following actuarial assumptions and other inputs:

 Actuarial Determined

 Total Pension Liability Contributions

-Actuarial Valuation Date January 1, 2021 January 1, 2020
+Actuarial Valuation Date January 1, 2022 January 1, 2021

 Actuarial Method Entry Age Normal Entry Age Normal

 Amortization Method N/A Level % of Payroll, Open

 Amortization Period N/A 30 years

-Long-Term Investment Rate 7.0% 7.0%
+Long-Term Investment Rate 7.0%g 7.0%

 of Return

 Projected Salary Increases 4.25% - 11.25% 4.25% - 11.25%

 Cost of Living Adjustments 0% 0%

 Includes Inflation at 2.5% 2.5%